kvarv/LightBus/readme.md

 Typical use case is directly behind your service boundary, for example server side behind a service interface like ASP.NET Web Api, ASP.NET MVC, Nancy, ServiceStack, WCF etc.

+**LightBus** is all async and uses the Task Parallell Library which means that you could use async/await on .NET 4.5.
+Still, **LightBus** targets .NET 4.0

 ##Installation
 ```PM> Install-Package LightBus```